 The idea of a network of European associations first emerged in 2008 when French and Italian residents started a collaboration on a qualitative project exploring the satisfaction of residency programs in the two countries by a self-administered questionnaire.

 The success of this initiative encouraged the residents to continue the collaboration and to extend it to public health residents from other European countries.
 Spanish residents joined the network in 2009.

 EuroNet MRPH was officially founded on June 30th, 2011 in Paris by the CliSP (College de Liaison des Internes en Santé Publique) for France, SItI (Società Italiana di Igiene e Medicina Preventiva e Sanità Pubblica) for Italy and ARES (Asociación Española de residentes de medicina preventiva y salud pública) for Spain.

 Besides 9 national associations representing resident physicians and trainees in public health, residents whole national associations are not eligible to join the network can apply for individual memberships.
-EuroNet currently has individual members from two European countries – Poland and Malta.
+EuroNet currently has individual members from three European countries – Bosnia and Herzegovina, Poland and Malta.
 Click here to know what countries are now part of Euronet MPRH and who represents them.

 The network is run by National Commissions (NCs) and the Board.
 It’s operational work is also supported by Leads.

 NCs are made up of a maximum of six members, representing their own national associations.
 Members of the NC are chosen according to the rules of their national association.
 The NCs have full decisional power and are asked to vote on specific issues where each NC will count for one single vote.

 The Board is made up of four EuroNet MRPH members who assume the roles of President, Vice-president, General Secretary and Treasurer.
 Board members are chosen by election within EuroNet MRPH for a one-year mandate.
 The Board is in charge of the administrative and representative functions of the network.